eventide-project/schema/README.md

 ### Input Data

-A Schema::DataStructure that implements the `read(data)` method can intercept the input data that the class is constructed with.
+A Schema::DataStructure that implements the `transform_read(data)` method can intercept the input data that the class is constructed with.
 The data can be modified and customized by this method, and the object's attributes can be manipulated.

 Note that the read stage of construction of a data structure from hash data happens before the input hash's attributes are assigned to the object.

-To affect changes to the input data, the `read` method implementation must directly modify the hash data that the method receives as an argument.
+To affect changes to the input data, the `transform_read` method implementation must directly modify the hash data that the method receives as an argument.

 ```ruby
 class Address